 Each student, faculty and staff member receives storage space on AFS.
 More information about this space can be found here.

 Personal web pages are stored on AFS.
 Websites created by students in connection with their coursework are also stored on AFS.
 Web.njit.edu is the web server for AFS.
 All Highlander AFS users can create a website on AFS.
 Once your Highlander AFS account is configured for web hosting, it will have a URL in the form: http://web.njit.edu/~yourUCID.
 Audio and video files in AFS are served from harp.njit.edu.
 This is done automatically for faculty and staff; students must explicitly specify harp.njit.edu as the server for such files.
 More information on setting up your homepage can be found here.

-Online backups of AFS user accounts normally occur between 3 AM and 4 AM daily.
+Online backups of AFS user accounts normally occur daily between 10 PM and midnight.
 The online backup consists of a snapshot of user's account.
 It is available in the user's home directory as "BACKUP-AFS.ACCOUNT" These online backups are read-only; nothing in them can be modified.
 However, the owner of the backed up data can read and copy any file to another location.
 The AFS permissions in the online backup are exactly the same as the permissions in the account.
 Online backups do NOT count against a user's AFS disk quota.
 More information about AFS Backups can be found here.

 More about AFS...